5 Strategies to Overcome Keto Breath

 An imbalance of bacteria in your gut and the presence of SIBO, candida, or certain parasites can all contribute to bad breath.
 The presence of these types of pathogens in the digestive tract leads to poor food digestion, unwanted fermentation of undigested food matter, and the production of gas which can make its way up through belching.

 Be sure to consume a healthy variety of fermented foods and beverages as well as supplement with a high quality probiotic that will help maintain a healthy bacterial balance.
+This is a really good strategy whether you deal with keto breath or some other form of bad breath.

 Additional Breath Freshening Strategies

 If you are beginning to implement the tips outlined in this article but need some more immediate breath freshening support there are some key strategies that I have seen great success with.
+These work particularly good for keto breath but also for someone with poor oral hygiene and digestive challenges.

 Optimal hydration is especially important for good oral health and eliminating bad breath.
 Water helps flush food debris and bacteria from the mouth and is required for salivary production.